chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL02/README.md

-# JSL02 Project: Task Input and Status Validation System
+# JSL02 Project: Task Input and Status Validation System For the Kanban website

 ---

-## Task Input and Status Validation?:
+## What is Task Input and Status Validation? :

-- It's an application that makes keeping track of all your tasks or goals fun, easy and interactive.
-  The application is user friendly and captures attention with its playful yet bold colour scheme.
-  You will never want to skip a task or goal with the help of Kanban.
+- This is a system built with JavaScript that allows users to input task information.
+The program then validates the status entered and provides feedback using prompts, alerts, and console logs.
+This enhances the Kanban website by introducing an interactive task input menu, currently implemented through browser pop-ups (prompt and alert).

 ---

 ## Key Features:

-- Create different boards and name each one with the main focus of your tasks/goals.
-- Track your tasks or goals visually.
-- Add custom titles & descriptions.
-- Update the status of your tasks/goals to track your progress better.
+- Enter a Task Title, Description, and Status via prompts.
+- Accepts only valid statuses: "TODO", "DOING", or "DONE".
+- Automatically corrects letter casing.
+- Alerts users when the status entered is invalid.
+- Tasks with "DONE" status are logged to the console.
+- Tasks with "TODO" or "DOING" trigger a motivational message in the console.

 ---
 ## Technology and Coding Languages used: